 Pedro Morales debuted in the New York territory in 1963, and on February 8, 1971, he unseated Ivan Koloff for the WWWF world title.

 Regardless: After dropping the championship, Pedro Morales spent some time working territories in the NWA, notably in San Francisco and Florida, as well as working for Verne Gagne’s AWA promotion.
 But he returned to New York in 1980, partnering with then-champion Bob Backlund and winning the WWWF tag team titles from the Wild Samoans, Afa and Sika.

 But the victory was short-lived as Backlund and Morales relinquished the titles the next day due to Backlund’s commitments as a singles champion.

 That’s two titles down, and the tag team with Backlund was a way to keep Morales near the main event without interrupting Backlund’s championship reign.
 (It should be noted: Pedro Morales was still wildly popular with the Hispanic and Latino population in the Northeast, and using him on cards with Backlund at the top was a way to bolster ticket sales.)

 In 1980, Morales defeated Olympic weightlifter Ken Patera to claim the Intercontinental title, completing the company’s triple crown.
 Morales dropped the title six months later to the Magnificent Muraco and then began a chase to set a different kind of record.
 For the next few months, Morales battled Muraco all over the territory before finally winning the IC title back on November 23, 1981.

 While Morales gained the most fame from his stints in the WWWF/WWF/WWE, he also held a secondary version of the "world" title for the WWA in Mike LeBell’s Los Angeles-based territory before coming to New York.
-As a young champion, Morales had great fire and had a real connection with the crowds who came to the cards in Los Angeles.
+Morales had great fire as a young champion and had a real connection with the crowds who came to the cards in Los Angeles.